Startvest/interna/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about interna:

 - [support@getinterna.com](mailto:support@getinterna.com) - Send us a quick mail if you have any questions.